A complete kit of all the electronic parts shown is available,

 Block Transistor Radio.
 It uses the same circuit but

-the kit is a bit more expensive and it takes longer to build
+the kit is a bit more expensive and it takes longer to build that

-This is a MW AM
+This is a MW AM transistor radio which can be constructed

-a standard small plug-in electronic breadboard.
-It is a modern
+without soldering using a standard small plug-in electronic

-response to the 1971 Ladybird Book Radio and works almost as well
+breadboard.
+It is a modern response to the 1971 Ladybird Book

-as some AM radios that you could buy in a shop.
-It's best to read
+buy in a shop.
+It's best to read right through the construction

-right through the construction notes first before starting
+notes first before starting out.

 I supply a kit of all the electronic parts, wire and breadboard.